churruscat/mqttdbs/README.md

 # mqttdbs
- read mqtt, save to influxdb and optional resebd to another mqtt
+ Reads from a mosquitto mqtt queue, save the payload to a influxdb database and optionally resend payload to another mqtt server.
+ There is a configuration file /etc/mqttdbs/mqttdbs.conf to customize the behaviour